 A presidential proclamation made 25 years ago led to the establishment of Geography Awareness Week (GAW).
 Every year, there are over 100,000 active American participants who contribute to the success of the event.
 The primary objective of Geography Awareness Week is to challenge people to be more involved in the geographic world around them.

 In 2017, the event took place from November 12th to 18th.
 GeoWeek 2017 also marked 30 years since its inception in 1987.
 The theme for the GAW was “The Geography of Civil Rights Movements.”
-The 2018 GeoWeek will take place from November 11th to 17th, 2018.
+The 2018 GeoWeek took place from November 11th to 17th, 2018 with the general theme of "Igniting the Spirit of Exploration" although in future GeoWeek will celebrate all aspects of geography without a specific theme.
+In 2019, Geography Awareness Week will be celebrated from November 10th to 16th and from November 15th to 21st in 2020.

 Importance of Geography Awareness Week